-- The onshore export and interconnection cables and joint bays will be mostly located underground primarily under roadways and will not be visible during NY Project operation and maintenance, with the exception of potential discoloration of old vs new paved areas in the roadway; - O A cable bridge will cross the Barnums Channel along the LIRR right-of-way.
-This crossing will use up to four support columns located within the waterway to support the truss system which will hold the cables above the water.
-The cable bridge will be constructed from a prefabricated steel truss system assembled offsite and set in place.
-The Applicant will work with local stakeholders throughout the permitting process; - O Buildings will be a combination of cladded steel frame and concrete buildings, designed to match the style and visual character of the surrounding urban landscape, and are proposed to be painted a light gray or white color.
-The Applicant will continue to work with local stakeholders throughout the permitting process and will submit final building architectural design details in the EM&CP; - o There will be minimal operations impact resulting from the presence of crews and equipment conducting maintenance activities; - O Lighting at the onshore substation will be designed to reduce light pollution where feasible (e.g., downward lighting, motion-detecting sensors); and - As site design progresses, the Applicant will consider mitigation measures to reduce visual contrast, such as repetition of form, line, color, and texture based on other existing elements around the site.
+- The onshore NY Project Area will be maintained free of debris, trash, and waste to the extent possible during construction; and - Areas temporarily disturbed during construction will be restored to the conditions required by state and/or local permits. - Operation Phase: - The onshore export cables, interconnection cables, loop-in / loop-out lines and joint bays will be mostly located underground primarily under roadways and will not be visible during NY Project operation and maintenance, with the exception of potential discoloration of old vs new paved areas in the roadway; - A cable bridge will cross the Barnums Channel along the LIRR right-of-way.
+This crossing will use cable tray transition areas to elevate the cables to the height of the proposed bridge superstructure.
+The cable bridge superstructure will be constructed from a prefabricated steel truss system assembled offsite and set in place.
+The Applicant will work with local stakeholders throughout the permitting process; - Buildings will be a combination of cladded steel frame and concrete buildings, designed to match the style and visual character of the surrounding urban landscape, and are proposed to be painted a light gray or white color.
+The Applicant will continue to work with local stakeholders throughout the permitting process and will submit final building architectural design details in the EM&CP; - There will be minimal operations impact resulting from the presence of crews and equipment conducting maintenance activities; - Lighting at the onshore substation and Hampton Road substation will be designed to reduce light pollution where feasible (e.g., downward lighting, motion-detecting sensors); and - As site design progresses, the Applicant will consider mitigation measures to reduce visual contrast, such as repetition of form, line, color, and texture based on other existing elements around the site.